espressomd/espresso/doc/sphinx/advanced_methods.rst

     cell.output_vtk_pos_folded(filename="output/sim1/cell_" + str(i) + ".vtk")

-to output the information about cell in in every pass of the simulation loop.
+to output the information about cell in every pass of the simulation loop.
 These files can then be used for inspection in ParaView and creation of animations.
 It is also possible to save a .vtk file for the fluid.
 And obviously, one can save various types of other data into text